ethitter/eth-embed-anchor-fm/readme.txt

 == Description ==

-Adds Anchor.fm as an oEmbed provider, allowing you to embed a podcast episode in a post simply by pasting its URL.
+Adds Anchor.fm as an oEmbed provider, allowing you to embed a podcast episode in content simply by pasting its URL.

 For ease of discovery, this plugin also adds to the block editor a variation of the embed block specifically for Anchor.fm.